Dr Wali Aslam

 Aslam, W., 2014.
 Conspiracy theory or IR theory?
 War on terrorism and higher education teaching in Pakistan.
 In: BISA US Foreign Policy Working Group Annual Conference, 2014-09-17.

 Aslam, M. W., 2014.
 The British Drone Programme and the Changing Character of Conflict and Intervention.
-In: The UK and the Changing Character of Conflict and Intervention, 2014-05-08, Birmingham.
+In: The UK and the Changing Character of Conflict and Intervention, 2014-05-08, University of Birmingham.

 Aslam, M. W., 2012.
 Drones and Continuity in America’s Pakistan Policy under Obama.
 In: BISA US Foreign Policy Working Group Annual Conference, 2012-09-13, School of Government & Society, University of Birmingham.

 Aslam, W., 2012.
 The political appropriation of casualties in threat construction:the case of US drone strikes in Pakistan.
 In: "Hitting the Target?”
-How New Capabilities Are Shaping Contemporary International Intervention’, held at the Centre for International Intervention, 2012-07-27, School of Politics, University of Surrey.
+How New Capabilities Are Shaping Contemporary International Intervention’, held at the Centre for International Intervention, 2012-07-27.

 Aslam, M. W., 2012.
 The United States, the United Kingdom and issues of great power responsibility in international society.
 In: British Foreign Policy and the Use of Force after Iraq, 2012-07-05, Leeds Social Sciences Institute, University of Leeds.